shieldworks/aegis-web/production.md

 [aegis-safe-deployment-yaml]: https://github.com/shieldworks/aegis/blob/main/install/k8s/safe/Deployment.yaml
 [k8s-pv]: https://kubernetes.io/docs/concepts/storage/volumes/

+## High Availability of Aegis Safe

+> **tl;dr:**
+>
+> **Aegis Safe** is **not** highly-available; however it is so robust that
+> high-availability is hardly a need.

+Since **Aegis Safe** keeps all of it state in memory, using a pod with enough memory and compute resources is the most effective way to leverage it.
+Although, with some effort, it might be possible to make it highly available, the effort will likely bring unnecessary complexity without much added benefit.

+**Aegis Safe** is, by design, a single pod; so technically-speaking, it is not highly-available.
+So in the rare case when **Aegis Safe** crashes, or gets evicted due to a resource contention, there will be minimal disruption until it restarts.
+However, **Aegis Safe** restarts fairly quickly, so the time window where it is unreachable will hardly be an issue.

+Moreover **Aegis Safe** employs “*lazy learning*” and does not load everything into memory all at once, allowing **very** fast restarts.
+In addition, its lightweight and focused code ensures that crashes are infrequent, making **Aegis Safe** *practically* highly available.

+While it is possible to modify the current architecture to include more than one **Aegis Safe** pod and place it behind a service to ensure high-availability, this would be a significant undertaking, with not much benefit to merit it:

+First of all, for that case to happen, the state would need to be moved away from the memory, and centralized into a common in-memory store (*such as Redis, or etcd*).
+This will introduce another moving part to manage.
+Or alternatively all **Aegis Safe** pods could be set up to broadcast their operations and reach a quorum.
+A quorum-based solution would be more complex than using a share store, besides reaching a quorum means a performance it (*both in terms of decision time and also compute required*).

+On top of all these bootstrapping coordination would be necessary to prevent two pods from creating different bootstrap secrets simultaneously.

+Also, for a backing store like Redis, the data would need to be encrypted (*and Redis, for example, does not support encryption at rest by default*).

+When considering all these, **Aegis Safe** has not been created highly-available **by design**; however, it is so robust, and it restarts from crashes so fast that it’s “*as good as*” highly-available.

 ## Update Aegis’ Log Levels

 **Aegis Safe** and **Aegis Sidecar** are configured to log at `TRACE` level by